 There’s nothing you can miss and the only trophies which relate to looking at things are clicking on items 50 and 100 times (unlike the original game which had a hide-and-seek game and clicking on things 200 times).
 The entire experience is very linear and straight-forward for a VN.

 Similarly, there are multiple locations you can go to, each one offering multiple sub-locations to enter as you walk around and look at things.
 However, this is purely for those who want to have a look around as the narrative only wants you to go in a certain direction, going off the beaten path won’t uncover anything new or alter the story, it’ll just increase your playtime.
-As such, just in case you get lost or aren’t sure what to do next, there’s a handy ‘think’ option which hints at what to do next or it’ll genuinely get the protagonist to think about new things to say or a new area to go and visit.
+As such, just in case you get lost or aren’t sure what to do next, there’s a handy ‘think’ option that hints at what to do next or it’ll genuinely get the protagonist to think about new things to say or a new area to go and visit.
 Then, you can look in your guidebook to uncover the address and head over there to progress the story once more.

 However, there are moments with the seven friends where you’ll jump into a Phoenix Wright: Ace Attorney mode and begin to question them.
 Here you have to present evidence, ask the right questions, and shout out the right statements in order to break them down and get to the truth.
-It’s a fun activity which breaks up the wandering around and reading the narrative as you’re now in control and have to push with your investigative skills.
+It’s a fun activity that breaks up the wandering around and reading the narrative as you’re now in control and have to push with your investigative skills.

-Despite the game looking like it has a lot of exploration and alternative pathways which allow you to uncover new pieces of information as you go off and investigate on your own, it doesn’t.
+Despite the game looking like it has a lot of exploration and alternative pathways that allow you to uncover new pieces of information as you go off and investigate on your own, it doesn’t.
 This isn’t a bad thing though as it means you’re guaranteed to see and experience everything without having to worry about progressing in a certain way – unless you want to try and unlock all five endings…

 Have you ever seen Clue, the movie starring Tim Curry based upon the popular board game?
 Well, that film plays out in a single way (as it’s a movie) up until the final act, then you get one possible ending followed by another, then another – all the endings came to different conclusions despite the majority of the movie is the same up until that point.
 Root Letter: Last Answer follows a similar concept in how it delivers the final chapters of this intriguing and mysterious story.